NishantAcharya/Data-Sorter/README.md

 # Data-collector
-Hello, To the data collector and related, I know poor choice of naming
+Hello, To the Data Sorter

 OS : Mac OSX